LangChain React Runtime

 Message conversion

 convertLangChainBaseMessage transforms a LangChain BaseMessage into an assistant-ui message.
-Use it when building a custom ExternalStoreAdapter that needs to consume LangChain messages outside of useStreamRuntime.
+Use it when building a custom ExternalStoreAdapter that consumes LangChain messages outside useStreamRuntime.

 import { convertLangChainBaseMessage } from "@assistant-ui/react-langchain";